Serious Education ... plus the most fun you can have in metal finishing.

-A. I painted my 400 ex with Krylon Fusion paint for plastics. it bonded good.
+A. I painted my 400 ex with Krylon Fusion [linked by editor to product info at Amazon] paint for plastics. it bonded good.
 I put 3 coats of paint and 2 coats of clear. it looks good and I haven't had any trouble with chipping.jonathan jones

 - russell springs, Kentucky